MelynAtieno/PeriHealth/README.md

 npm install
 ```

-2) Start the app on Expo Go
+2) Start the app on Expo Go (Install Expo Go on your device)

 On your terminal, run: